 Suisun City is one of Solano County's more diverse jurisdictions.
-The City's largest demographic groups are White non-Hispanic, comprising 26.0 percent of the population; Black or African American residents, comprising 20.9 percent of the population; Asian non-Hispanic residents, comprising 19.6 percent of the population; and White Hispanic residents, comprising 16.4 percent of the population.
+The City's largest demographic groups are White non-Hispanic, comprising 26.0 percent of the population; Black or African American residents, comprising 20.9 percent of the population; Asian non-Hispanic residents, comprising 19.6 percent of the population and White Hispanic residents, comprising 16.4 percent of the population.
 All Hispanic-identifying residents, including those identifying as White Hispanic, comprise 26.8 percent of the city's population.
 Demographic groups represented by smaller proportions of the city's population include Multiracial non-Hispanic (5.5 percent), Other Hispanic (6.4 percent), and Multiracial Hispanic (2.9 percent).
 Other demographic groups, including American Indian/Alaskan Native, Asian Hispanic, Native Hawaiian, and "Other," are represented by smaller populations each comprising 0.7 percent or less of the city's population.
 In total, non-White residents account for a combined 74.0 percent of the city's population.

 There are no meaningful concentrations of any demographic group, with most block groups in the city having non-White populations of 65.0 percent or more (Figure 3-17, Local Racial Demographics).
 The city's least diverse census block group (51.5 percent non-White) is also its lowest income (\$50,357), demonstrating a pattern contrary to the relationship between income and demographics typical elsewhere in Solano County.
 The City's highest-income block groups (\$113,958 and \$103,856) in the Lawler Ranch vicinity are also very diverse (66.5 and 83.2 percent non-White, respectively).
 This may indicate that Suisun City is home to a large proportion of moderate-income non-White residents.
-However, the overall low-resource TCAC/HCD designation indicates that these higher-income, non-White residents may have more limited access to resources and opportunities than households with similar incomes living in other parts of the county.
+The overall low-resource TCAC/HCD designation indicates that these higher-income, non-White residents may have more limited access to resources and opportunities than households with similar incomes living in other parts of the county.
+However, the methodology behind establishing resource designations is to compare the characteristics and opportunities within each tract and block group to the larger region.
+In the case of Suisun City, while most land area in the city is dedicated to residential development, the proximity to employment opportunities, shopping, and services in Fairfield provides access to these resources for Suisun City residents in addition to Fairfield residents.
+Therefore, it is unlikely that there are any neighborhoods in Suisun City with low access to jobs or services, and the resource designations may instead by based on socioeconomic conditions.